Skip to main content Skip to navigation

 WCPM hosts regular seminars where we invite speakers working both in fundamental methodology and on applications of predictive modelling and UQ.

 These seminars have been running since October 2016 and take place on Mondays at 1pm, with a focus on all aspects of research involving significant computation.
-Each seminar is accessible through Teams, and the majority of seminars are held in person in D2.02 or A205B.
+Each seminar is accessible through Teams, and the majority of seminars are held in person in D2.02 or A205B, though the Term 3 seminars for the 2024-2025 academic year will take place in B2.02.
 Please see details of each seminar to confirm the format.

-If you would like to be kept informed of upcoming seminars, please do sign up here or send an email to wcpm-seminar-join at listserv dot csv dot warwick dot ac dot uk.
+If you would like to be kept informed of upcoming seminars, please send an email to wcpm-seminar-join at newlistserv dot warwick dot ac dot uk.

 Upcoming Seminars